Sustainable Agriculture Thrives When Farmers are Free to Choose How to Farm

 The paradox of change is that you can know it’s coming but remain unable to prepare for it because you don’t know what shape it will take.
 In my life as a farmer, farming has both evolved slowly through incremental adjustments and taken forward leaps from remarkable innovation.
 If I could have seen a decade ago what our yard looks like today, with its machinery and tools and activity, I might not have believed it.

 We’ve made fundamental changes to our operations.
-Rather than broadcast applying fertilizer on our fields as we did in the past, for example, we now have a complete prescription-based, variable-rate application system that delivers precise amounts of fertilizer to specific locations when crops can take the best advantage of it.
+Rather than broadcast applying fertilizer on our fields as we did in the past, par exemple, we now have a complete prescription-based, variable-rate application system that delivers precise amounts of fertilizer to specific locations when crops can take the best advantage of it.

 I never expected that we’d invest so heavily in sensors, but they are some of the smartest decisions we’ve ever made.
 They’ve improved our efficiency and sustainability.
-We expect to rely on them even more in the coming years, as new technologies allow sensors to provide real-time information on soil nutrition and plant health and allow for optical-spot spraying that helps us protect our crops from weeds, pests, and disease.
+We expect to rely on them even more in the coming years, as new technologies allow sensors to provide real-time information on soil nutrition and plant health and allow for optical-spot spraying that helps us protect our crops from weeds, parasites, et la maladie.
 I also foresee technologies that improve our methods of storage and render spoilage obsolete.

 Artificial intelligence, if properly developed, could revolutionize what we do.
 Although we currently try to make decisions based on information and probabilities, a lot of farming is based on feel—it can still seem more like an art than a science.
-AI, however, could analyze records of our farm’s history of production with data on weather, soil, and provide concrete suggestions for how to make our crops more resilient and less dependent on inputs.
+IA, pourtant, could analyze records of our farm’s history of production with data on weather, sol, and provide concrete suggestions for how to make our crops more resilient and less dependent on inputs.
 AI also could reveal new ways to use fungicides and plant-growth regulators for the benefit of our food production.

 I’m certain that in farming, the pace of change only will accelerate and continue to present surprising opportunities.

 None of these past improvements have happened because of government regulators or political activists.
-Future improvements won’t depend on them, either.
-Instead, they will rely entirely on family farmers making the types of long-range decisions we’ve always made because of who we are and what we believe.
+Future improvements won’t depend on them, Soit.
+Au lieu, they will rely entirely on family farmers making the types of long-range decisions we’ve always made because of who we are and what we believe.

 If we’re free to choose how to farm, we’ll choose sustainability.